Eddie C. Brown: Career

 In the early years of Brown Capital Management, Brown’s ability to attract investors received a welcome boost when he became a regular panelist on the PBS financial television program Wall $treet Week with Louis Rukeyser, which was popular during the 1980s and 1990s.
-“Ed is one of the most careful, and successful, students of securities alive today, and he gives us the specifics of what’s on his list,” Rukeyser noted.
+"Ed is one of the most careful, and successful, students of securities alive today, and he gives us the specifics of what’s on his list," Rukeyser said of Brown.

-Brown Capital Management celebrated its 30th year in business in 2013, occupies a three-story building at 1201 North Calvert Street in downtown Baltimore and employs 37 workers.
-Brown continues to find money management a compelling and invigorating exercise, and remains an active and highly engaged participant in the day-to-day operations of the company he founded.
-“This is the kind of business that, if you really enjoy it, like I do, it’s not like work, it’s like fun,” Brown says.